Close Menu

 “Marcel Williams, who I took over from did such a good job in the Rhône and we’ve worked with these producers for a long time, and actually, if they’re still making amazing wine, there seems to be no need to reduce it significantly.”
 Instead, it’s about “finding the right sort of channel on where or when to sell it”, she said.

-In addition, there have been some renewals through the changing of generations, for example Domaine de Crève Coeur in Séguret, where Pablo Hocht has started his own project with 7ha in Seguret and Sablet; Hugo and Pauline Villa’s “side hustle” own label on the southern limit of the northern Rhone has been added to the portfolio in addition to the original Pierre-Jean Villar wines from Crozes-Hermitage and Saint-Joseph.
-Similarly Moulin de la Gardette, where there has been a change of generation, with eldest daughter Zoe taking over from her father, Jean-Baptiste Meunier.
+In addition, there have been some renewals through the changing of generations, for example Domaine de Crève Coeur in Séguret, where Pablo Hocht has started his own project with 7ha in Séguret and Sablet; Hugo and Pauline Villa’s “side-hustle” own label on the southern limit of the northern Rhone (Histoire des Gosses Vin de France Hugo & Pauline) has been added to the portfolio in addition to the original wines from their father Pierre-Jean Villa in Crozes-Hermitage and Saint-Joseph.
+Similarly Moulin de la Gardette has seen a generational change, with eldest daughter Zoé taking over from her father, Jean-Baptiste Meunier.

-“It is a core part of the business, but with prices rising , costs and duty, we have definitely seen the Rhône pricing going over the £10-mark, so the region Languedoc-Roussillon is more competitive at that end – still have some under £10, but not as many as previously “so it’s really important to definitely get the story and terroir or the region in people’s minds, rather than it being seen as entry level, volume drivers.”
+“It is a core part of the business, but with prices, costs and duty rising, we have definitely seen the Rhône pricing going over the £10-mark, so the Languedoc-Roussillon is more competitive at that end – it still has wines under £10, but not as many as previously,” she said.
+“It’s really important to definitely get the story and terroir or the region in people’s minds, rather than it being seen as entry level, volume drivers.”

-At the end of last year, the Wine Society offered a fine wine parcel of the 2015 vintage, which she said was very successful.
+At the end of last year, the Wine Society offered a fine wine parcel of the 2015 vintage, which she said was very successful – the cooperative’s long-term investment in keeping stock of older vintages until they’re ready to drink has been a key asset in that regard.

 Related news